vishvAsa/rAmAnujIyam/kriyA/rAmAnujaH/sharaNAgati-gadyam/sarva-prastutiH/04_akhila-heya-pratyanIka__nArAyaNa.md

 <details><summary>English</summary>

-(9) Thou art also the Lord of Vaikuntha, the Eternal, Faultless, Unmeasurable World, beyond the speech or the minds of even the holy Yogins -a Country dear to Thee, containing in itself all kinds and varieties of enjoyments and the things helpful for such enjoyments as also places convenient for such enjoyments, full of all kinds of
+(9) Thou art also the Lord of Vaikuntha, the Eternal, Faultless, Unmeasurable World, beyond the speech or the minds of even the holy Yogins - a Country dear to Thee, containing in itself all kinds and varieties of enjoyments and the things helpful for such enjoyments as also places convenient for such enjoyments, full of all kinds of Vibhavas - Such is the Vaikunta of Thine, Oh!
-Vaikunta of Vibhavas-Such is the
-Oh!
 Lord.

 </details>